Continuation-passing style: Examples

 In CPS, each procedure takes an extra argument representing what should be done with the result the function is calculating.
 This, along with a restrictive style prohibiting a variety of constructs usually available, is used to expose the semantics of programs, making them easier to analyze.
 This style also makes it easy to express unusual control structures, like catch/throw or other non-local transfers of control.

 The key to CPS is to remember that (a) every function takes an extra argument known as its continuation, and (b) every argument in a function call must be either a variable or a lambda expression (not a more complex expression).
 This has the effect of turning expressions "inside-out" because the innermost parts of the expression must be evaluated first, thus CPS makes explicit the order of evaluation as well as the control flow.
 Some examples of code in direct style and the corresponding CPS appear below.
-These examples are written in the Scheme programming language; by convention the continuation function is represented as a parameter named "k":
+These examples are written in the programming language Scheme; by convention the continuation function is represented as a parameter named "k":

-Note that in the CPS versions, the primitives used, like +& and *& are themselves CPS, not direct style, so to make the above examples work in a Scheme system we would need to write these CPS versions of primitives, with for instance *& defined by:
+In the CPS versions, the primitives used, like +& and *& are themselves CPS, not direct style, so to make the above examples work in a Scheme system requires writing these CPS versions of primitives, with for instance *& defined by: